kggx/pyventim/docs/seatmap_endpoint.md

 result = eventim.get_event_seatmap_information("/event/disneys-der-koenig-der-loewen-stage-theater-im-hafen-hamburg-18500464/")
 ```

-A sample for the seatmap information can be found here (Note this is truncated...):
+A sample for the seatmap information can be found here (Note this is truncated.):

 ```json
 {